-I have tons of delicious recipes for you!
+I have hundreds of delicious?recipes for you!
 Buy a few new vegan cookbooks.
 Remember to stick with real, whole foods and stay away from processed out of the box meals and frozen dinners.
 Just because it’s vegan doesn’t automatically mean it’s good for you.
 Oreo’s are vegan, but not plant based.?Click here for my Vegan Grocery List Guide. ?

-2) What about Protein?
-And Vitamins?
+2) What about Protein??And Vitamins?

 The popular question – where do you get your protein?
 There’s plenty of options.
 Get more than enough plant protein from foods like quinoa, tempeh, organic tofu, lentils, black beans, chickpeas, hemp seeds, almonds, pumpkin seeds, kale, spinach, broccoli, peas, oats, potatoes, sunflower seeds, edamame, etc. The list goes on!
 I use the Cronometer app to measure all my nutrient levels to make sure I get enough of every nutrient we need on a daily basis.
 I take E3Live for my B12 plus some.

 Eat the rainbow.
 Every fruit and vegetable offers different vitamins and nutrients for your body, hence all the different colors.
 Try them all at least once.
 Incorporate more veggies/fruits/nuts instead of eliminating meat and fish all at once.
 Do replace dairy milk right away with almond milk, soy milk, coconut milk, hemp milk, cashew milk or hazelnut milk.
 That’s an easy + delish swap.
 Try my 5-Day Body Balance Cleanse as a perfect way to transition to this lifestyle.

 4) Self-educate with books, articles and documentaries: